-Robust low-level skills have been developed for the NAO humanoid model, The results of low-level skills have already tested and validated on the real NAO robot, since it is based on the physical modeling of the dynamics of biped locomotion it is very robust and with minimal adaptation was used on the NAO robot.
+Robust low-level skills have been developed for the NAO humanoid model, the results of low-level skills have already tested and validated on the real NAO robot, since it is based on the physical modeling of the dynamics of biped locomotion it is very robust and with minimal adaptation was used on the NAO robot.
 Using optimization and learning techniques, enabling us to continue the research in strategical reasoning and coordination methodologies that should be the focus of the simulation leagues inside RoboCup.
 Also the extended flexibility of omnidirectional kicks and walks will enable a more cooperative game style.

 Future work will be concerned in extending the optimization methodology for skills sequences and on developing coordination methodologies enabling teams of humanoid robots to play robosoccer games in a robust and flexible manner.
+This includes new deep learning techniques for both low and high level behaviors.